 To reconcile attachment parenting and sleep training, I suggest sharing a room instead of a bed.
-As long as baby has a separate space to sleep, like a crib, sidecar sleeper or a playpen, then sleep training is once again a viable option.
+As long as the baby has a separate space to sleep, like a crib, sidecar sleeper, or a playpen, then sleep training is once again a viable option.

 Crying is how babies express discontentment.
 It can be from a wet diaper, general discomfort, or just wanting something that they don’t have at that particular moment.
 Babies cry in order to express that they want something, not necessarily that they “need” something.

 A lot of my clients are surprised when I tell them that sleep training does NOT require them to leave their babies to cry until they fall asleep.
 In fact, I typically don’t recommend waiting longer than about 10 minutes before responding to a crying baby.

 I do encourage you to give your baby a few minutes to see if they can fall back to sleep on their own.

 If you are worried about separation anxiety, read more about 8 great tips to ease separation anxiety.

 There is a frustrating myth out there that states that sleep training requires parents to close the door at bedtime and leave their little ones until the next morning, regardless of the intensity or duration of their crying.
 That method isn’t going to provide quality sleep for anyone.

 This “B” is a little tougher to reconcile with attachment parenting and sleep training.